Rating Atherosclerotic Disease Change by Imaging With a New CETP Inhibitor - RADIANCE 1 – Presented at ACC 2007

 Presented by Dr. John J. Kastelein at the American College of Cardiology Annual Scientific Session, New Orleans, LA, March 2007.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Noninvasive Imaging, Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Novel Agents, Primary Hyperlipidemia, Statins, Echocardiography/Ultrasound
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Noninvasive Imaging, Homozygous Familial Hypercholesterolemia, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Novel Agents, Primary Hyperlipidemia, Statins, Echocardiography/Ultrasound

 Keywords: Carotid Intima-Media Thickness, Cholesterol, LDL, Hyperlipoproteinemia Type II, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Quinolines, Blood Pressure, Heptanoic Acids, Hypercholesterolemia, Pyrroles, Carotid Artery, Common, Cholesterol Ester Transfer Proteins, Cholesterol, HDL, Triglycerides, Disease Progression